Entropy zero area preserving diffeomorphisms of $S^2$: Planar topology

 \proof Choose a smooth function $\phi:\R^2 \to [0,1]$ such that $\phi(A) = 0$ and $\phi(B) = 1$ and a regular value $c \in (0,1)$.
 Then $\phi^{-1}(c)$ is a countable union of properly embedded lines and simple closed curves.
 Each component of $\phi^{-1}(c)$ has a collar neighborhood which is disjoint from the other components.

 Let $U$ denote the component of the complement of $\phi^{-1}(c)$ which contains $B$ and let $X$ denote the frontier of $U$.
-Then $X$ also separates $A$ and $B$ and $X$ consists of a countable subcollection of the components of $\phi^{-1}(c),$ each of which is also a component of $X$.
+Then $X$ separates $A$ and $B$ and $X$ consists of a countable subcollection of the components of $\phi^{-1}(c),$ each of which is also a component of $X$.
 The set $U$ is the component of $\R^2 \setminus X$ which contains $B.$ Each component $L$ of $X$ separates $\R^2$ into two open sets, one of which contains $B$ and $X \setminus L$ and the other of which is disjoint from $X$ and $B$.

-Let $V$ be the component of $\R^2 \setminus X$ containing $A.$ Consider a curve $\gamma$ running from a point of $A$ to a point of $B$ and let $L_0$ be the first component of $X$ which $\gamma$ intersects.
+Consider a curve $\gamma$ running from a point of $A$ to a point of $B$ and let $L_0$ be the first component of $X$ which $\gamma$ intersects.
 The component $L_0$ is independent of the choice of $\gamma,$ since $L_0$ separates $A$ from all other components of $X.$ It follows that $A$ and $B$ are in different components of the complement of $L_0$ since otherwise they could be joined by a $\gamma$ which does not intersect $L_0.$ \endproof

 \begin{lemma} If $U \subset \R^2$ is open and connected then each component $Z$ of the complement of $U$ has connected frontier and connected complement. \end{lemma}